martindzejky/dotfiles/README.md

 # dotfiles

 My personal dotfiles.
-Currently in use on Ubuntu GNOME in bash.
+Currently in use on Kubuntu in bash.